natesales/pathvector/docs/docs/installation.md

 ## Nokia Service Router (SR) Linux

 Nokia SR Linux is based on CentOS, see [CentOS](#centos) for more information.

+## Mikrotik RouterOS

+Pathvector can be installed on >= RouterOS v7.1rc3 on 64-bit ARM hardware.
+Check the [Mikrotik Product Matrix](https://mikrotik.com/products/matrix) for the most recent hardware listing and the [RouterOS Container](https://help.mikrotik.com/docs/display/ROS/Container) reference for installation instructions.

 ## Building from source